Meet Susannah. She was my first cat. And I had her declawed.

 My cat is declawed and lived a long, normal healthy life.

-And its true, that some cats seem to recover, adapt and live what we perceive to be a ‘normal’ life.
+And it is true, some cats seem to recover, adapt and live what we perceive to be a ‘normal’ life.
 But because your cat has survived this painful, dangerous and inhumane surgery, does not mean it was worth the risk.
 The reality is many cats are not so lucky.

 Scratching is a biological instinct in cats and it serves many purposes including: